rogerz343/friends/readme.md

 # friends
 A program that fetches lets you fetch and analyze information about your facebook friends network.
-This program only retrieves information that the other user has made available to you (i.e. private information will not be obtained).
+This program only retrieves information that the other user has made available to you (so that private information will not be obtained).

 ## Usage
 ### Setup